russgray/basildoncoder_blog/content/Reporting-on-NCover-Exclusions.md

 be way short of the targets we were set.
 There are a number of ways to deal with this:

 1. Bite the bullet and write tests for *everything*.
 That includes InitializeComponent(), drag 'n' drop handlers, and the sync and async versions of every web service stub.
-Best of luck, and [see you in 2017] [2].
+Best of luck, and see you in 2017[^2].

 2. Explain patiently that some code does not need testing (or at least, is on the wrong side of the productivity bell curve and subject to massively diminishing returns in terms of effort/value).
 Of course, then you'll be asked to prove that you're not pulling a fast one and that the delta of your target and actual coverage percentage can be accounted for entirely by generated code.
 This will be tricky if you count SLOC for the generated code and use decision points for your test coverage, and maintaining this is another administrative task that you probably don't want to do.

 3. Separate your code such that some assemblies contain *only* generated code, and the rest contain *only* business logic.
 Then exclude the former from your test suite so they don't show on the coverage report.
 This is probably achievable, though it can lead to some fairly hideous contortions to maintain the boundary, and can even result in sensible design decisions being discarded in favour of wacky ones that have no redeeming feature other than supporting your arbitrary separation rules.

 4. Swear indiscriminately and refuse.
 Then clear your desk, probably.

 None of those appealed, so we set out to find another approach.
 What we wanted was a more flexible variant of option 3, where we could exclude